Skip to content

 themes?: Record<string, ThemePresets | ThemeRegistration | ThemeRegistrationRaw> | undefinedthemes: { light: "min-light"light: "min-light", dark: "tokyo-night"dark: "tokyo-night" }, }, }, });

-1. Add a border to code blocks in your CSS:
+1. Add a stylish border to your code blocks:

 pre:has(code) {